 He also co-heads the Employment practice of which he has over 20 years’ experience.
-He has advised extensively on human capital matters, including employment disputes, structuring senior executive packages and advising on separation schemes and crisis management.
+He has advised extensively on various human capital matters, including trade disputes, fraud related issues and investigation, structuring senior executive packages, advising on separation schemes and crisis management.
 He has acted as lead counsel in a full range of employment-related disputes.

 He is also involved in general corporate/commercial litigation and has acted as counsel in both domestic and international arbitrations.
 Kumar is a regular contributor to law publications and is often invited to speak at law conferences.

 He is a Fellow of the Chartered Institute of Arbitrators.